ikreymer/cc-index-server/README.md

 The API endpoints correspond to existing index collections in collections directory.

-Current available index is `CC-MAIN-2015-06` and it can be accessed via
+For example, one currently available index is `CC-MAIN-2015-06` and it can be accessed via

 `http://localhost:8080/CC-MAIN-2015-06-index?url=commoncrawl.org`